 Kingsland

-On the banks of the Colorado River and LBJ Lake sits the one of the Texas small towns, Kingsland, TX.
-The town’s official slogan is, “where the rivers flow and the bluebonnets grown.”
+On the banks of the Colorado River and LBJ Lake sits one of the small Texas towns, Kingsland, TX.
+The town’s official slogan is “where the rivers flow, and the bluebonnets grow.”

 Some of the best pictures here are on the abandoned railroad tracks where the bluebonnets often grow in and around the tracks.